JGDR20/jgdr20/jmm/johnsmodelmadness/buildallchin.md

 				<blockquote>Prototype</blockquote>
 			</td>
 			<td class="col2">
-				The Alchin build to 1 1/2" scale was serialised in ' Model Engineer ' magazine, the author, an accomplished engineer WJ.Hughes' descriptions of the production techniques made the proposition appear to be within our capabilities, and so the die was cast.
+				<p>The Alchin build to 1 1/2" scale was serialised in ' Model Engineer ' magazine,
+				the author, an accomplished engineer WJ.Hughes' descriptions of the production techniques made the proposition appear to be within our capabilities, and so the die was cast.</p>
 			</td>
 		</tr>
 		<tr>
 			<td>
-				The book on building the Allchin, Royal Chester was purchased at the Model Engineer exhibition and the first few castings bought from Messrs Reeves.
+				<p>The book on building the Allchin, Royal Chester was purchased at the
+				Model Engineer exhibition and the first few castings bought from Messrs Reeves.
-				So started what became a long and sometimes arduous build, particularly for a concrete engineer with self-taught metalworking skills !
+				So started what became a long and sometimes arduous build, particularly for a concrete engineer with self-taught metalworking skills !</p>
 			</td>
 			<td>
 				<img src="/jgdr20/assets/jmm/muchthumbed.JPG">